KhrystynaAA/Web-of-Data-Project/README.md

 heritage sites.
 The goal of this analysis is to provide insights into which capital city with a medium population is most suitable for visiting multiple UNESCO heritage sites within a short distance.

+All necessary information about the project can be found in the file **reportWODProject.pdf**